My-Power-STN39M-Hopefully/django-good-egg-backend/.github/ISSUE_TEMPLATE/model-request.md

 ---

 ## Model Name
-~~model needs name~~
+What is the model name

 ### Columns
-*
+- [ ] Column One
-*
+- [x] Column Two
-*
+- [ ] Column Three

 **Describe CRUD Setup**
-Can only some users access certain CRUD access?
+- [ ] Can only some users access certain CRUD access?

 **Additional Endpoints Required**
-Any other endpoints need to be added that aren't a standard CRUD setup?
+- [ ] Any other endpoints need to be added that aren't a standard CRUD setup?

 _Outside Help_
 [Django Model Documentation](https://docs.djangoproject.com/en/2.1/ref/models/fields/)